Member support from PLASA

 Support available for businesses from the UK Government

-The Coronavirus Business Interruption Loan scheme will allow qualifying small and medium businesses to borrow up to £5m with no interest payable for six months.
+The Coronavirus Business Interruption Loan scheme will allow qualifying small and medium businesses to borrow up to £5m with no interest payable for six months and an extended payment period of up to ten years.
 To apply, talk to your bank or one of the 40 accredited finance providers.

-The Retail, Hospitality and Leisure Fund will pay grants worth £25,000 to ‘retail, hospitality and leisure’* businesses who currently pay business rates, with a rateable value between £15,000 and £51,000.
+The Retail, Hospitality and Leisure Fund offers grants worth £25,000 to ‘retail, hospitality and leisure’* businesses who currently pay business rates, with a rateable value between £15,000 and £51,000.
 Applications must be made via your local council.

-The Small Business Grant Fund will pay grants worth £10,000 to companies who do not pay business rates due to small business rate relief (SBBR).
-If you are eligible, you will be contacted by your local council.
+The Small Business Grant Fund offers grants worth £10,000 to companies who do not pay business rates due to small business rate relief (SBBR).
+If you are eligible, you would have been contacted by your local council.

 The Coronavirus Local Authority Discretionary Grants Fund has been created to support small and micro businesses that are not eligible for other grant schemes.
 Applications must be made via your local council.